Syria

 Recommendations for Action

-• Syria should undertake never again to use anti-personnel (AP) mines and accede to the Anti-Personnel Mine Ban Convention (APMBC) as a matter of priority.
+• Syria should undertake never again to use AP mines and should accede to the Anti-Personnel Mine Ban Convention (APMBC) as a matter of priority.

 • Syria should clear mines in areas under its jurisdiction or control as soon as possible, consonant with its obligations under international human rights law.